Cossey/Infinitium-UI/README.md

 Technitium DNS Server is a powerful and fully featured DNS and DHCP server that runs on .NET 5 supported platforms.

-It's built in web UI is lacking.
-Using the documented API, I have designed an alternative, mobile first user interface that
+It's built in web UI is a bit lacking.
+Using the documented API, I have designed an alternative, mobile first user interface using the excellent Framework 7.

 ## Developing/Compiling